webix-hub/docs/data/api/refs/ui.select.md

 - api/link/ui.select_onchange_event.md - fires when the value of the control is changed
 - api/link/ui.select_ondestruct_event.md - occurs when component destroyed
 - api/link/ui.select_onitemclick_event.md - fires after the control has been clicked
+- api/link/ui.select_onkeypress_event.md - occurs when keyboard key is pressed for the control in focus
 - api/link/ui.select_onlongtouch_event.md - fires on holding finger in some position for a certain period of time
 - api/link/ui.select_onrotate_event.md - occurs on screen rotating
 - api/link/ui.select_onswipex_event.md - occurs on a horizontal swipe movement
 - api/link/ui.select_onswipey_event.md - occurs on a vertical swipe movement
+- api/link/ui.select_ontimedkeypress_event.md - fires after typing has been finished in the field
 - api/link/ui.select_ontouchend_event.md - occurs when the touch event is ended
 - api/link/ui.select_ontouchmove_event.md - occurs during touch movement
 - api/link/ui.select_ontouchstart_event.md - when some webix view has been touched